Students in the great state of Connecticut are fortunate to have warrior parents protecting their private information.

 More recently, Susan Patrick, the CEO of iNACOL, called online learning the “Trojan horse for education reform” in a video posted on their website.
 This video was subsequently taken down from the website after the Parent Coalition for Student Privacy called attention to it, but the video is still posted on YouTube.

-The letter from Parent Coalition for Student Privacy, Parents Across America, Network for Public Education, FairTest and many state and local parent groups to the Education Commissioners in the PARCC and SBAC states on the machine scoring of their Common Core exams this spring is below.
-Please send your own letter to your State Chief if you are in one of these states.
-More information about the lack of evidence for machine scoring is in this issue brief here.
+Below is the letter from Parent Coalition for Student Privacy, Parents Across America, Network for Public Education, FairTest and many state and local parent groups to the Education Commissioners in the PARCC and SBAC states, asking if they use machine scoring of their Common Core exams.
+Please send your own letter to your State Education Chief if you are in one of these states.
+More information about the lack of evidence for machine scoring is in this issue brief here and the Washington Post Answer Sheet here.

 UPDATE: In response to our (or reporter) queries, PARCC finally posted their study from March 2014 on automated scoring here.
 The SBAC automated scoring study is here.
 Both are problematic in different ways.
-We will post our analysis soon.
+Our analysis featuring Les Perelman’s comments was published in the WaPost AnswerSheet (see above).

 If you are a parent from one of these states: please continue to send in your questions, especially #1-#3 below.
 The email addresses of your State Commissioners are posted here.
-And please let us know if you get a response! thanks Leonie
+And please let us know if you get a response by emailing us at email@example.com

 April 5, 2016